-The term "eligible derivatives party" is intended to refer to those derivatives parties that have the requisite knowledge and experience to evaluate the information about derivatives that has been provided to the person or company by the derivatives firm.
-These persons or companies may not require the full set of protections that are provided to other derivatives parties that are not eligible derivatives parties.
+The term "eligible derivatives party" is intended to refer to those derivatives parties that have the requisite knowledge and experience to evaluate the information about derivatives that has been provided to the derivatives party by the derivatives firm.
+These persons or companies generally may not require the full set of protections that are provided to other derivatives parties that are not eligible derivatives parties.
+As a result, only the following requirements in the Instrument apply to transactions with an eligible derivatives party (subject to the limitation discussed below for transactions with an eligible derivatives party that is an individual or eligible commercial hedger):